Consumer Finance Assignments (subject to change)

 • This means state a reason for the purchase.
 More than, "It seems like a good company."

-• Use something from the stock quote but not the chart.
+• Use something from the stock quote but NOT the chart.
+DO NOT use PE ratio.

 Dec 12